dariasmyr/mock-server/README.md

 - Node.js version 12.0 or higher
 - NestJS version 8.0 or higher

+### Docker-Compose
+To launch the project in a Docker container, run the command docker-compose up -d app

 ### Usage

 For adding the Mock Server module to your project, follow these steps: